 Ingredients for sauce.

-In a medium saucepan over medium heat, heat the cream until hot but not boiling.
+heat the cream mixture until hot but not boiling.

 Pour the melted butter into the cream.

 In a mixing bowl, combine sugar, eggs,

 mixer on medium speed for one minute.

-Slowly whisk mixture into the
+Slowly whisk cinnamon mixture into the

 Spray a 2 quart casserole

 bottom of the casserole dish.

 Sprinkle the bread with raisins, optional.

-Slowly pour the cream mixture on top of the bread.
+Slowly pour the cream mixture

 Bake in a preheated 350 degree oven

 heat and boil for 3-4 minutes stirring constantly.

 Let sit for five minutes then pour

-2 cups heavy cream, half-n-half or whole milk
+- 2 cups heavy cream, half-n-half or whole milk

-1/4 cup butter, melted
+- 1/4 cup butter, melted

-1/3 cup brown sugar, firmly packed (if you don’t make the sauce increase to 2/3 cup)
+- 1/3 cup brown sugar, firmly packed (if you don’t make the sauce increase to 2/3 cup)

-2 tsp cinnamon
+- 2 tsp cinnamon

-1/4 tsp ground nutmeg
+- 1/4 tsp ground nutmeg

-1 tsp vanilla extract
+- 1 tsp vanilla extract

-3 cups crustless bread torn into small pieces (stale bread works best)
+- 3 cups crustless bread torn into small pieces (stale bread works best)

-- 1/2 cup raisins, optionaL
+- 1/2 cup raisins, optional